 The economy is an issue that plays a role in every Americans life.
 But what is it exactly?
 In short, it is all of the combined wealth and resources of a country, in terms of the production and consumption of goods and services.

-In fact, the economy can affect the price of your Saturday night movie ticket, your teacher’s decision of whether or not to give another test, and even how much data you decide to use on your smartphone.
-Economics extends to all resources, and not just money; it extends to belongings, time, even your smartphone’s data.
+Economics extend to all resources – belongings, time, and even your smartphone’s data.
 Economic policy can be summed up in one question: resources are scarce, so how can society best distribute them?

-Proponents of government economic involvement believe the government should centrally plan most aspects of the economy.
-They say that a central planner can decrease inequality, avoid economic depressions, and lower unemployment by setting prices, directing industries and setting production quotas based on what resources the country needs the most.
-Governments should increase their debt to offset the negative externalities of capitalism and ensure that all citizens have adequate access to education, healthcare, child care, and other important resources.
+Proponents of government intervention believe that the government should plan most aspects of the economy.
+A central planner can decrease inequality, help avoid economic depressions like the Great Depression of the 1930’s, and lower unemployment by evaluating what the country needs the most.
+They believe that the government should increase their debt to offset the negative effects of capitalism to ensure that all citizens have adequate access to education, healthcare, and other important resources.

 Opponents to government intervention believe that resources are best distributed when society is left alone to peacefully trade amongst itself.
 When the government intervenes to fix the economy, it often makes the problem worse than if people were left to fix the problem themselves.
 Opponents to government intervention in the economy say that the government is too influenced by political groups and agendas, and won’t take the average citizen’s needs into account.